Rick-Shiffman/Rick-Shiffman/README.md

 have learn and use.
 My cellphone even has a native Python programming environment.
 Also, I have done a lot of code
 in Perl.
-Note: my cellphone has a dual core
+Note: my cellphone has a 6 core
-ARM-8 CPU and an 6 core GPU.
-It is also
-About 1000 times faster than a PDP-10 mainframe.
+  Apple A14 Bionic CPU and an 4 core GPU.
+It is also About 1000 times faster than a PDP-10 mainframe.
 - 💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...rrs0.EarthLink.net
+- 📫 How to reach me ... rrs0@EarthLink.net or rrs0@icloud.com

 <!---
 Rick-Shiffman/Rick-Shiffman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.